Google News Says Our Nation is Facing a Heroin Crisis

-In the first two pages of results NINE states had articles discussing their statewide heroin epidemic.
-The states represented in just the FIRST TWO pages of results were, New Jersey, Kentucky, Ohio, Illinois, Colorado, Pennsylvania, Massachusetts, Wisconsin, and Iowa.
-The next two pages added New York and Maryland and Indiana.
+In the first two pages of results, NINE states had articles discussing their statewide heroin epidemic.
+The states represented in just the FIRST TWO pages of results were, New Jersey, Kentucky, Ohio, Illinois, Colorado, Pennsylvania, Massachusetts, Wisconsin and Iowa.
+The next two pages added New York, Maryland and Indiana.
 I also saw several articles from the UK, Australia and Afghanistan.
 These articles were just from the past two weeks.

 I know that if I went back, maybe to June or even May, that I’d find more states represented here.
 In fact, I know that I would find each state in our country talking about heroin in some way, shape or form.
 I know I would read headlines from each state about Heroin the street drug OR Heroin the pill form.

 That’s right, that Percocet pill bottle your doctor prescribed for you after your surgery?
 That’s Heroin.
 Really.
 Vicodin?
 That’s Heroin.
 Oxycontin.
-Fentonyl.
+Fentanyl.
 Morphine.
 They are ALL Heroin.
 They just have different names.
 Probably your doctor should tell you, “Tom, I’m prescribing Heroin for your pain.”
 Then you’d know what you were dealing with.
-But instead it’s called, Lortab.
+But instead, it’s called, Lortab.